Looking for an author to inspire your pupils?

 I have given talks in primary schools and high schools of all sizes.
 Most of my author talks have taken place in schools in Cheshire, Manchester and Merseyside but I’m happy to travel and have even given a talk in Penzance, Cornwall!

 If you’d like me to give a talk in your school or library please get in touch by emailing me, firstname.lastname@example.org

-My first picture book ‘The Best World Book Week Ever’ is out in January.
-It tell the tale of Danny, a cheeky monkey who loves to read all kinds of books, and is celebrating World Book Week with the rest of his jungle class.
+My first picture book ‘The Best World Book Week Ever’ tells the tale of Danny, a cheeky monkey who loves to read all kinds of books, and is celebrating World Book Week with the rest of his jungle class.
 This story is perfect to read in the run up to your own World Book Week, or during the week itself.
 Danny’s story will encourage reluctant readers to try new books, and get everyone in your class/school excited about books and reading.

 I love to inspire young people to dream big dreams and in my author talks I give a clear anti-bullying message as I discuss my writing journey.
 I also talk about what it’s like to be a journalist, attend press conferences and meet famous people.

 After a whole school assembly, I run a number of different workshops, depending on the age of the children.
 With the younger ones there are two options.
 We can act out my Pollyanne book.
 Pollyanne is a donkey who was rescued and now performs on the West End Stage and in TV shows.
 Or we can read my book ‘The Best World Book Week Together’, and act it out using lots of animal costumes.
 Both workshops are lots of fun.

 With the older children I explore the writing process and we write a book together as a class.
 This is great fun and we usually have a competition between classes to see who can produce the best book by the end of the day.

 (I am happy to adjust what I do for your individual school.
 Some schools decide to not have an assembly, others decide to have a separate assemblies for KS1 and KS2)